 The Local Plan: Part 1 - Strategic Policies (adopted on 8th November 2012) sets out the long term spatial vision for the Borough for the next 15 years.
 It identifies the broad locations for new housing, jobs and other strategic developments to provide a spatial context to guide future development proposals.
-It's key aims are to provide a high quality and safe natural and built environment; a safer borough; safeguarding and enhancing the borough's heritage; a borough with improving health, housing and social care and a clean and attractive borough.
+Its key aims are to provide a high quality natural and built environment; a safer borough; safeguarding and enhancing the borough's heritage; a borough with improving health, housing and social care and a clean and attractive borough.
 Local Plan policies aim to promote social inclusion and to create a safer and more accessible services and facilities.

 Part 2 of the Local Plan is now being prepared and will comprise the Development Management Policies, Site Allocations and Designations and a Policies Map.
-This EqIA assesses these draft documents.
+This EgIA assesses the Revised Proposed Submission Version of these documents.

-Site Allocations and Designations DPD
+Site Allocations and Designations